3dgeo-heidelberg/pytreedb/CONTRIBUTING.md

     </details>

-5. **Test your changes**
+4. **Test your changes**

     <details><summary>Expand details 👇</summary><br/>

     Our continuous integration (CI) testing runs [a number of checks](https://github.com/3dgeo-heidelberg/pytreedb/actions) for each pull request on [GitHub Actions](https://github.com/features/actions).
     You can run the linters and the tests locally, which is something you should do *before* opening a PR to help speed up the review process and make it easier for us.

-    First, you should install pre-commit hooks:
+    For this, pre-commit hooks are very useful.
+These are scripts that run before your git commit is accepted and which ensure that you commit well-formatted code.

+    The `pre-commit` package is included in our [`environment.yml`](environment.yml) and [`requirements.txt`](requirements.txt).
+    To install the pre-commit hooks that we defined for our repository (see [.pre-commit-config.yaml](.pre-commit-config.yaml)), please run

         pre-commit install

     Now, the code you push is checked for syntax errors before you are able to commit.